Budabot/Budabot/README.md

 # Budabot #
 Budabot is a next-generation chatbot for Anarchy Online.

+## Support & Bug Reports ##
+For all support questions and bug reports please use the [forums](http://budabot.com/forum/).
+We have also IRC channel available at **irc.funcom.com #budabot**.
+For existing bugs and improvement ideas see the [issue tracker](http://code.google.com/p/budabot2/issues/list).

 ## Installation ##
 The preferred way of installation is to download and extract Budabot's release archive.